ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 ### Enhanced vMotion compatibility
 {: #design_infrastructuremgmt-evc}

-To simplify vMotion compatibility across cluster nodes with potentially differing CPU capabilities, Enhanced vMotion Compatibility (EVC) mode is enabled at a Skylake level to ensure vMotion compatibility across cluster nodes when newer processors arrive within {{site.data.keyword.cloud}} inventory and allows for cluster expansion in the future if Skylake processor servers aren't in inventory.
+To simplify vMotion compatibility across cluster nodes with potentially differing CPU capabilities, Enhanced vMotion Compatibility (EVC) mode is enabled at the highest available level that is supported by the vSphere version.
+This setting ensures vMotion compatibility across cluster nodes when newer processors arrive within {{site.data.keyword.cloud}} inventory and it allows for cluster expansion in the future if the original processor is no longer in inventory.
+An exception to this rule is that EVC mode is not set for a management cluster with Cascade Lake processors where Cascade Lake EVC is not supported by the vSphere version.

 ## IBM CloudDriver
 {: #design_infrastructuremgmt-cloud-driver}